holepunchto/bare-module/README.md

   // Defaults to `0`, which applies no limit.
   concurrency: 0,
   // The module cache.
 Pass an object to use it, `true` to opt in to the shared
-  // Module.cache, or omit for a fresh cache scoped to this loader. cache,
+  // cache, or omit for a fresh cache scoped to this loader. cache,
   // A map of preresolved imports with keys being serialized parent URLs and
   // values being "imports" maps.
 Defaults to following the cache: a shared cache